Hollywood producers and executives: what do they know? Do they know things? Let’s find out!

 …Well, that makes sense for the Valley.
 Startup costs keep diminishing, so it’s perfectly OK for 90% of startups to fail — there’s some risk of Series A and Series B overfunding, but that’s manageable, and even if/when mid-size companies “vaporize,” the Amazon / Apple / Facebook / Google / Microsoft behemoths just keep going from strength to strength.
 Meanwhile, while the smartphone megaboom may soon be over, the market for technology in general is just going to keep increasing, in both dollar and population terms.
 So the Valley encourages an ever-growing profusion of startups; if anything, most Valley luminaries think there aren’t enough of them.

 But Hollywood?
 Hmmm.
-Its megacorporations are, with the possible exception, not remotely as secure as the tech industry’s Stacks.
+Its megacorporations are, with the possible exception of Disney, not remotely as secure as the tech industry’s Stacks.
 Movie marketing and production costs are soaring, not shrinking, as are TV production costs.
 And while the global market keeps growing, the US box office is stagnating in terms of dollars and shrinking in terms of tickets, which in turn incentivizes Hollywood to make movies that play especially well internationally, eg superhero and animated franchises.

 Can Hollywood too encourage ever more “startups” — new movies, new series, new events — or will there come a reckoning after which it is forced to be far more selective about what’s produced?
 Would the Valley still be the Valley if it kept getting more expensive to launch a startup, rather than less, and if firms were strongly encouraged to look to the Chinese and German markets from Day 1, because America was basically zero-sum?
 Obviously not.
 Would the fundamental business model of the Silicon Valley ecosystem even work, really, in such circumstances?
 Maybe … maybe not.
 To my mind, that’s the experiment Hollywood is currently conducting.
 Do they know what they’re doing?
 We’ll find out!